 Take out some ink and mix a pea size drop of linseed oil into it to make it flow better.
 Put some ink onto the plate with a squeegee (I use an eraser) or a piece of passepartout-board and use tarlatans to wipe it into the lines.
 Any ink outside the lines can be used to create tones or gradients.
 You can use Q-tips to create highlights.

 Take a piece of thin paper at least twice as large as your printing paper and put it on the press table, close to the roller.
 Place your inked plate on it, then the printing paper.
 Try to have them centered and square so you don't end up with a skewed angle.
 Fold the thin paper over and, if needed, pull everything closer to the roller.
 If it's too far away, the paper may get stuck under the roller after you've run it all through the press.
-I've recently started to use thicker paper on top instead of folding the thin paper over, because it often happens that the thin paper builds up folds which will show on the print if you're unlucky.

 Ta-dah!
 A print.
 Place it between heavy boards to dry, otherwise it will get corrugated.
+Drawing mistakes can be corrected by burnishing the area.

 Lastly, here is what part of my studio and my press looks like: